Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 As a disadvantage, any `Device` is aware of the concrete device through the `get` method that, from any point of the stack of `BaseCapability`, returns the concrete device by calling the `get` method of the `Device` object that it contains until the concrete device is reached and returns itself.
 This makes the methods of the `ConcreteDevice` being accessible from any `BaseCapability` without overload the `Device` class with methods not needed for a simple capability class, however it makes a bidirectional dependecy, even though it is not severe.

-This structure ended by not being very helpfull since it made the decisions fall on a chain of responsabilities through all the `Device`s stacked very often.
+This structure ended by not being very helpful since it made the decisions fall on a chain of responsabilities through all the `Device`s stacked very often.

-An other possibility to address this problem would be to use the `Composite` pattern, which associate the capabiilities to a device without making them a `Device`.
+An other possibility to address this problem would be to use the `Composite` pattern, which associate the capabilities to a device without making them a `Device`.
 It would be probably simpler, although it would not eliminate all the problems with the chain of responsabilities previously mentioned.

 ---

-## Device Creation: Reflection
+## Device Creation

 ### Problem in Context
 The creation of a device is a complex process since it is necessary to create a lot of objects and combine them.
 The objects to be created vary with the capabilities that a real device has, and consequently the list of capabilities a `DeviceConnector` provides.
 An obvious way to do this would be to have a switch case and for each capability create the respective object and combine them.
 However, this would be very hard to maintain and would not be scalable.

 ### The Pattern
-The solution to this problem was to use the Reflection pattern on a smaller scale.
+The solution to this problem was to use the python's reflection features on a smaller scale.
 The capabilities provided by the `DeviceConnector` should have names that matches with the cabalities classes names.
-At the time of the device creation, as it already knows its connector, and consequently the capabilities that it provides, it can use the Reflection pattern to create the capabilities objects dynamically and combine them.
+At the time of the device creation, as it already knows its connector, and consequently the capabilities that it provides, it can create the capabilities objects dynamically and combine them.

 The piece of code below demonstrates how a device structure is created from a list of capabilities by getting the module and class for a capability just from its name and the path to the capabilities classes package.